bpas247/css385-final/docs/index.md

 - [Final](reports/final.md)

 ## Credits

+### Billy

+#### Role

+Game and level designer.

+#### Responsibilities

+- Design and implement each level.
+- Integrate existing objectives system into each level.

+### Brady

+#### Role

+Team leader and maintainer.

+#### Responsibilities

+- Integrate everyone's work for each release.
+- Ensure the game mechanics were consistent throughout each scene.
+- Design and implement core fighting functionality.
+- Design and implement objectives functionality.
+- Maintain the website.
+- Maintain the GitHub repository.

+### Jeremiah

+#### Role

+Game designer and developer developer.

+#### Responsibilities

+- Design the internal workings of the UI.
+- Design and implement the inventory and player attributes functionality.
+- Implement development tasks for each release.

 ## References

 - "3D Game Kit - Environment Pack."
 Unity Asset Store, Unity, Dec 14, 2018,